-By taken prevalence of spontaneous abortion who used smokeless tobacco P=31.33%, Margin of error d=7%, the calculated sample size is 169 patients with the help of WHO software for sample size calculation taking 95% confidence level.
+By taken prevalence of spontaneous abortion who used smokeless tobacco P=31.33%, 12 Margin of error d=7%, the calculated sample size is 169 patients with the help of WHO software for sample size calculation taking 95% confidence level.

 This study included pregnant women (at all stages of pregnancy), multigravida, aged 20-40, who smoked smokeless tobacco (gutka, paan, naswar, mainpuri).
+Smokeless tobacco has the mean nicotine content of 9.9 ± 4.7 mg/g of tobacco.
 The ethical review committee of the institute granted permission.

-Each patient gave written informed consent to participate in the trial.
+Women having the history of hypertension, diabetes mellitus or previous history of miscarriage were excluded from the study.
 The lead investigator took patient demographics and clinical history.
 All of the information was entered into a pre-designed proforma.
 Age, parity, socioeconomic level, ethnicity, and usage of smokeless tobacco - kind, amount, and duration - were all taken into account.
 The presenting medical and obstetrical issues were discussed.
 A general physical examination as well as necessary clinical examinations were conducted.
 According to the operational criteria, laboratory investigations for complete blood counts were ordered.
 The gestational age and fetal weight were determined by ultrasonography.